roshanis/10kings/chapter9_vidyadhara_chandela.md

 How wrong we were.
 And how nearly fatal that miscalculation would prove.

 The man we came to destroy would teach us that some walls cannot be breached by mere force, that some kings would rather die fighting than live kneeling, and that the temples we had grown accustomed to looting could become fortresses more impregnable than any castle we had ever besieged.
-Vidyadhara would show us the difference between conquering a land and conquering a people—a difference that would ultimately check the tide of Islamic conquest at the very heart of India.
+Vidyadhara would show us the difference between conquering a land and conquering a people, a difference that would ultimately check the tide of Islamic conquest at the very heart of India.

 ### The Coward's Punishment